yhunter-ru/yamaps/trunk/readme.txt

 5. Visual selecting the marker color.

 == Changelog ==

+= 0.4.0 =
+* New: Adding multiple placemarks in the visual editor
+* Change: "routeEditor" map control replaced with "routeButtonControl" for a better experience.

 = 0.3.4 =
 * New: Added map support in WooСommerce product description.